Easy Garage Ideas for Creating the Ultimate Dual-Duty Space

-Pegboard WallIn just two hours you can Install pegboard on a garage or workshop wall to create versatile up-and-out-of-the-way storage.
+Pegboard WallIn just two hours you can install a pegboard on a garage or workshop wall to create versatile, space-saving storage.
 Add a bin underneath and you'll have a spot for all the odds and ends that cause clutter.
-Here's the step-by-step.

 Make a Pallet Dolly for Toting Big ToolsI had a truckload of lumber to transport from the truck down a long hallway to my shop, and I wasn't looking forward to carrying it all by myself, an armload at a time.
 That's when I noticed a pallet leaning up against the wall and had an idea.
 I don't own a pallet jack, but I did have a set of swiveling casters!
 After adding some reinforcement blocking to the pallet, I installed a 4-in. caster at each corner.
 It worked perfectly for hauling my entire load of lumber in one trip.
 I've since kept my pallet dolly and use it frequently as my multipurpose heavy-stuff mover. — Keith Jones

 Old Hose Tool HoldersCut an old hose into 7-in. pieces, slit them, and nail them to the wall to make good holders for handled tools in the garage.

 Double-Duty ShelfFloor space in most garages is hard to come by—so the best place to find storage space for garage shelves is overhead.
 You can make your own DIY shelves for the garage easily—go double-decker for twice the storage capacity.

 Garden/Garage Tool CaddyI had some leftover wood and plastic lattice from a fence I was building.
 Rather than toss the scraps, I decided to use them to build a caddy to organize my garden shovels, hoes and brooms.
 I installed casters, so it scoots easily into a corner of my garage.
 Works great! — Philip J. Gruber